Terry-Maina/Fun-Flights-Task-management-API/README.md

 #### Example: Retrieve All Projects

-Shows you projects and all of the tasks associated with the project
+Displays the projects and all of the tasks associated with the project

 ```js